Microsoft Excel for Data Analysis

 7. Understanding Lookup Functions

 Excel Lookup Functions allow you to search through a large amount of data for data values that fit a set of criteria.
 Vlookup and Hlookup are two different types of lookup engines.
-Analysts use Vlookup and Hlookup to discover a value in a database and retrieve other values that correspond to that value.
-Data analysts frequently use it to integrate and consolidate useful data from several excel sheets.
+Analysts use Vlookup and Hlookup to discover a value in a database and retrieve other values corresponding to that value.
+Data analysts frequently use it to integrate and consolidate useful data from several Excel sheets.

 8. PivotTables